ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 <a id="package-structure-engines" name="package-structure-engines"></a>
 **engines `object`**

 Defines the supported engine versions of this plot.
-Please read the [engines](#engines) chapter for further information.
+Please read the chapter '[engines](#engines)' for further information.

 **piweb_actions `object`**

 Defines additional actions.
-Please read the [actions chapter](#piweb-actions)  for further information.
+Please read the chapter '[PiWeb actions](#piweb-actions)' for further information.

 **piweb_extension `object`**

 Defines the content of the extension.
-Please read the [extensions chapter](#piweb-extensions) for further information.
+Please read the chapter '[PiWeb extensions](#piweb-extensions)' for further information.

 <a id="markdown-engines" name="engines"></a>
 #### Engines